responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/my-first-blog.md

 Results show that the deepest architectures offer the best NCTI scores.
 The depth of a network is closely related to its ability to learn and represent complex features and patterns from the training data, which contributes to a model's superior transferability.
 The different performances between ResNet and DenseNet could be attributed to the way DenseNet connects each layer to every other layer in a feed-forward fashion, which, while efficient in parameter use and reducing overfitting, may not capture as complex a feature hierarchy as ResNet.
 Models like MnasNet, MobileNetV2, and InceptionV3, designed for efficiency and speed with a compromise on depth, understandably score lower in transferability, as reflected by their NCTI scores.

-Then, we evaluated the transferability of the supervised pre-trained models, in terms of weighted Kendall' τ, and obtained the exact same result as the one presented in the paper: 0.843.
+Then, we evaluated the transferability of the supervised pre-trained models, in terms of weighted Kendall' τ, and obtained the exact same result as the one presented in the paper: **0.843**.

 It was not possible for us to run the experiment on the group of self-supervised pre-trained models as the authors' code included personal paths, and we were not able to find them online.

 A Github repository with all the necessary modifications from the original code is at your disposal [here](https://github.com/marionchadal/NCTI).

+# What about source features?
+Through extensive testing, authors have identified that two specific attributes related to neural collapse, observed in the source features, consistently predicted the model's performance on new tasks.
+These attributes were the diversity within data categories and the compactness of category representations.
+Remarkably, models showing higher within-category diversity and more compact category representations in their source features tended to adapt better to new tasks.
+On the other hand, SELI did not consistently correlate with transferability.

+# Takeaways

 # References

 <a id="ref1"></a>1.
 Z. Wang Y.Luo, L.Zheng, Z.Huang, M.Baktashmotlagh (2023), How far pre-trained models are from neural collapse on the target dataset informs their transferabilityWang, ICCV.

 <a id="ref2"></a>2.
 V. Papyana,1 , X. Y. Hanb,1 , and D.L.
 Donoho (2020), Prevalence of neural collapse during the terminal phase of deep learning training, National Academy of Sciences.

+<a id="ref3"></a>3.
+Galanti, T., György, A., & Hutter, M. (2021).
+On the role of neural collapse in transfer learning. arXiv preprint arXiv:2112.15121.

+<a id="ref4"></a>4.
+Li, X., Liu, S., Zhou, J., Lu, X., Fernandez-Granda, C., Zhu, Z., & Qu, Q. (2022).
+Principled and efficient transfer learning of deep models via neural collapse. arXiv preprint arXiv:2212.12206.

 <hr></hr>